T3sT3ro/T3sT3ro.github.io/stuff/checker/README.md

 ## What's that ?

 This small Node.JS script is used to test a program against test cases.
-Program is supplied by `*.in` files to the `stdin` and it's `stdout` is compared agains `*.out` files.
+Program is supplied by `*.in` files to the `stdin` and it's `stdout` is compared against `*.out` files.
 It automates and presents nicely the results of running the tests.

 To have even nicer output I recommend using [my formatter](https://github.com/T3sT3ro/T3sT3ro.github.io/tree/master/stuff/formatter) by piping the checker to interactive formatter process without buffering: